anbartm/multicat/packages/multicat/.README.md

 ### view(pathname: String)

 Trigger a Page View event in GA, and a custom `PageView` event elsewhere.
-Pathname is the URL reported.
+The pathname is the URL reported.

 Examples: